 That's left the Capitol reeling.

-Republicans have united control for the first time in decades but no agreement over the specifics of long-promised plans to repeal "Obamacare" and revamp the tax code.
-The federal civil service is in not-so-subtle revolt.
+Republicans have united control for the first time in decades but no agreement over the specifics of long-promised plans to repeal Obamacare and revamp the tax code.
+The civil service is in not-so-quiet revolt.
 And weeks of protests and raucous town halls are putting fresh political pressure on lawmakers from both parties to resist his agenda.

 Trump, meanwhile, faces record low approval ratings — just 44 percent of Americans approve of his job performance, according to a new NBC News/Wall Street Journal survey.

-He needed to use his prime-time address to show he could steady his flailing White House and focus on the difficult work required to pass his legislative agenda.
-Trump is nearing the end of big achievements he can enact by executive order, forcing him to rely on Congress to turn the bold promises of his campaign into actual achievements.
+He's nearing the end of big achievements he can enact by executive order, forcing him to rely on Congress to turn the bold promises of his campaign into actual achievements

 The president whose administration spent much of its first weeks in office battling with the media, intelligence community, federal judiciary and even Hollywood celebrities asked for an end to "trivial fights."

-And after questioning the authenticity of a wave of bomb threats against Jewish community centers in a private Tuesday meeting with attorney generals, he opened his remarks by condemning the flood of anti-Semitic attacks and other racially motivated crimes.
+And after questioning the authenticity of a wave of bomb threats against Jewish community centers, he condemned the flood of anti-Semitic attacks and other racially motivated crimes.

 For House GOP leaders, Trump came tantalizingly close to backing their plan to overhaul the tax code by imposing a new tax on imports while exempting exports.
-He appeared to lend support to the House Republican leaders' plan for Obamacare, embracing the "tax credits" and health savings accounts that are a centerpiece of the GOP policy.
+He appeared to lend support to the House Republican leaders' plan for Obamacare, by embracing "tax credits" and health savings accounts.

 But on other issues, Trump offered barely a blueprint for his initiatives.